harrysolovay/state-mint/README.md

 ```

-To use the counter store above in other modules, import 'mint' again and wrap the component that needs access:
+To use the counter store above in other modules, import `mint` again and wrap the component that needs access:

 `some-other-file.js`